kostasb100/low-cost-plant-based-meat-moisture-device/Recipe of the plant-based meat used/README.md

   <em>Figure 4.
 Loaf wrapped in aluminium foil.</em>
 </p>

-5) The loafs were then steamed for one hour (30 minutes on each side) and allowed to cool for several hours before being either refrigerated or frozen.
+5) The loaves were then steamed for one hour (30 minutes on each side) and allowed to cool for several hours before being either refrigerated or frozen.

 <p align="center">
   <img src="../Images/steaming.jpg" width="40%">